Trichotillomania

 Support groups

 Support groups would be very helpful.
-At present, however, setting up and maintaining a support group for patients with trichotillomania is only a remote possibility in most countries because of the general lack of understanding of the disorder and because patients themselves are usually secretive about their behavior.
+At present, however, setting up and maintaining a support group for patients with trichotillomania is only a remote possibility in most countries, both because there is a general lack of understanding of the disorder and because patients themselves are usually secretive about their behavior.
 An abundant amount of helpful information and educational tools can be found through the Trichotillomania Learning Center.

 Pharmacologic Therapy

 Few drug studies on trichotillomania in children and adults exist.
-The majority of studies to date have investigated the efficacy of selective serotonin reuptake inhibitors (SSRIs) because of their role in other obsessive-compulsive disorders.[37]
-These agents have demonstrated a degree of effectiveness in some patients with trichotillomania, but a positive treatment response is not consistent.[37]
-In children, SSRIs (eg, fluoxetine, sertraline, fluvoxamine) may be more advantageous as a medication choice than tricyclic antidepressants (TCAs) because of their milder adverse effects.
+The majority of studies to date have investigated selective serotonin reuptake inhibitors (SSRIs) because of their role in other obsessive-compulsive disorders.[39]
+These agents have shown some effectiveness in some patients with trichotillomania, but a positive treatment response has not been consistently achieved.[39]
+They may be considered in patients with significant psychiatric comorbidities or those for whom behavioral therapy and NAC are ineffective.[40]
+In children, SSRIs (eg, fluoxetine, sertraline, fluvoxamine) may be preferable to tricyclic antidepressants (TCAs) because of their milder adverse effects.[40]

-Although at present, no pharmacotherapy for trichotillomania is consistently effective, several studies show promise.
-The most compelling data to date are focused on N-acetylcysteine (NAC) and olanzapine.[37]
+Although no pharmacotherapy for trichotillomania has been demonstrated to be consistently effective, several studies have shown promise.
+The most compelling data to date have come from studies focused on NAC and olanzapine.[39]

-In a double-blind, placebo-controlled trial, Grant et al assessed whether N -acetylcysteine (1200-2400 mg/day) improved trichotillomania in adults with compulsive behavior.[29]
+In a double-blind placebo-controlled trial, Grant et al assessed whether NAC (1200-2400 mg/day) improved trichotillomania in adults with compulsive behavior.[30]
 Improvement was measured on the Massachusetts General Hospital Hair Pulling Scale (MGH-HPS), the Clinical Global Impression-Improvement (CGI-I) scale, and the Psychiatric Institute Trichotillomania Scale (PITS).
-After 9 weeks, significantly greater reduction in hair-pulling symptoms on both the MGH-HPS and the PITS was noted in patients taking N-acetylcysteine.
-Other authors also have had success.[38]
+After 9 weeks, patients taking NAC showed significantly greater reduction in hair-pulling symptoms on both the MGH-HPS and the PITS.
+Other authors also have had success.[41]

-A study by Bloch et al, however, failed to document a significant improvement with N -acetylcysteine in children with trichotillomania.[39]
-Their 12-week randomized, double-blinded, placebo-controlled trial was conducted using N -acetylcysteine in children and adolescents aged 8-17 years (N=39) with trichotillomania.
-The trial did not show a benefit for treatment with N -acetylcysteine when compared with placebo.
-The authors did note that both groups improved with time, which could be attributed to the patients receiving education and support while being in the study.
+A study (N = 39) by Bloch et al, however, failed to document a significant improvement with NAC in children with trichotillomania.[42]
+Their 12-week randomized double-blind placebo-controlled trial examined the use of NAC in children and adolescents (age range, 8-17 y) with trichotillomania.
+NAC yielded no significant therapeutic benefit when compared with placebo.
+The authors did note that both groups improved with time, which could be attributed to the patients' receiving education and support while in the study.

-Grant et al also assessed the efficacy of the cannabinoid dronabinol for treating trichotillomania in a small open-label treatment study in female subjects, finding that a dosage of 11.6±4.1 mg/day led to a decrease in the mean MGH-HPS from 16.5±4.4 at baseline to 8.7±5.5 at study endpoint.[30]
+Grant et al also assessed the efficacy of the cannabinoid dronabinol for treating trichotillomania in a small open-label treatment study in female subjects, finding that a dosage of 11.6 ± 4.1 mg/day led to a decrease in the mean MGH-HPS from 16.5 ± 4.4 at baseline to 8.7 ± 5.5 at the study end point.[31]
 In all, 64.3% of the subjects showed both a decrease in MGH-HPS and a rating of “much or very much” improved on the CGI-I scale, with no adverse effects on cognition.

-Van Ameringen et al studied the efficacy of flexible-dose olanzapine for the treatment of trichotillomania in a randomized, double-blind, placebo-controlled trial.[31]
-A dosage of 10.8±5.7 mg/day showed a significant decrease in the Yale-Brown Obsessive Compulsive Scale for Trichotillomania and the CGI-Severity of Illness scale, with 85% of the subjects who received olanzapine showing improvement on the CGI-I scale.
+Van Ameringen et al studied the efficacy of flexible-dose olanzapine for the treatment of trichotillomania in a randomized double-blind placebo-controlled trial.[32]
+A dosage of 10.8 ± 5.7 mg/day resulted in significant decreases in the Yale-Brown Obsessive Compulsive Scale for Trichotillomania and the CGI-Severity of Illness scale, with 85% of the subjects who received olanzapine showing improvement on the CGI-I scale.
 The drug appears to be both safe and effective.

 In a study by Golubchik et al, methylphenidate showed limited efficacy in trichotillomania patients with comorbid attention deficit-hyperactivity disorder (ADHD) and a low rate of stressful life events (SLEs).[43]

-Case studies suggest that both oxcarbazepine and aripiprazole warrant further study as possible treatments for trichotillomania.[41, 42]
+Case studies have suggested that both oxcarbazepine and aripiprazole warrant further study as possible treatments for trichotillomania.[44, 45]

 The use of bimatoprost in the treatment of madarosis due to trichotillomania has been described.
-A 55-year-old woman with trichotillomania was started on bimatoprost 0.03% solution daily.
-At 2 months, the number and length of eyelashes had doubled compared with the baseline.
+A 55-year-old woman with trichotillomania was started on bimatoprost 0.03% solution daily.[46]
+At 2 months, the number and length of eyelashes had doubled as compared with baseline values.
 The medication was stopped at 6 months, and no adverse effects were reported.
-The patient continued to take amitriptyline to control the urge to pull and fluoxetine for anxiety during the 6 months of treatment.[43]
+The patient continued to take amitriptyline to control the urge to pull and fluoxetine to manage anxiety during the 6 months of treatment.

 Whereas drug monotherapy is generally not effective, combination therapy and the addition of other treatment modalities may be helpful.